rafael-tonello/Variables-and-Streams-Server-VSS/README.md

   Vss treats variables as streams, allowing you to watch for changes and be notified when the value of the variables are changed.

-  Vss uses a combination of memory cache and disk persistce for data.
-You can use the VSS as a key-value dataabse.
+  Vss uses a combination of memory cache and disk persistce for data storage.

+  You can also use the VSS as a key-value dataabse.

   The variables are write with object notation.
 It allow a better organization of the data and helps VSS to organize variables and notify observer and allow you to multiple variables by use of a wildcard ('*' char).

 # Compiling and running

 # Shu managed project
-This project is manager by a commandline tool called Shu.
-Shu is a dependency manager and project automation tool that allow you to manager you project throught commands.
-Algo, shu can reacts to events in your project when commands are executed.
+This project is managed by a commandline tool called Shu (https://github.com/rafael-tonello/SHU).
+Shu is a dependency manager and project automation tool that allow you to manage you project throught commands.
+Shu can also reacts to events in your project when commands are executed.

 Here is a quick guide to install shu (when trying to install shu, it will ever inform what is mission in your system, but this is a shortcut to install it):
   * Install curl